Why Your Diet Won’t Keep The Lost Weight Off

-I help people change all kinds of habits, but many people ask me, “how can I reach and maintain my perfect weight?”
+I help people change all kinds of habits, but many people ask me, “how can I lose and keep the lost weight off?”

 Mark Twain famously said, “Giving up smoking is the easiest thing in the world.
 I know because I’ve done it thousands of times.”